sungjun1116/Bvillage-2020_OIDC/README.md

 - Latest version of Microsoft Edge browser has problems with some css layout functions.
 - Internet Explorer browser has problems with some css layout functions and displaying Google charts.

-#### Additional guide
-In the course of development, We developed the back-end part of the community page as JSP to optimize security.

-The relevant code is located in the following repository:<https://github.com/sungjun1116/Bvillage-2020_OIDC2>